-Projects that are undergoing an EIS under a State statutory process may also be controlled actions under the Commonwealth's Environment Protection and Biodiversity Conservation Act 1999 (EPBC).
-In which case, the Commonwealth may accredit the State's EIS process for the purposes of the Commonwealth's assessment under Part 8 of the EPBC.
+The Project is a 'controlled action' under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC).
+The Commonwealth Department of the Environment, Water, Heritage and Arts (DEWHA) has accredited the Queensland Government's EIS process for the purposes of the Commonwealth assessment under Part 8 of the EPBC.

-When a State EIS process has been accredited, it will be necessary for the terms of reference to address potential impacts on the matters of national environmental significance (NES) that were identified in the 'controlling provisions' when the project was declared a controlled action.
+The following matters of national environmental significance (NES) were identified in the 'controlling provisions' when the Project was declared a controlled action: